fiskaltrust/interface-doc/doc/middleware-it-registratore-telematico/operation-modes/scu/epsonprinter.md

 **Stable from version:** TBD

-The _fiskaltrust.Middleware.SCU.IT.Epson_ package connects the middleware with a Epson-Printer.
+The _fiskaltrust.Middleware.SCU.IT.EpsonRTPrinter_ package connects the middleware with a Epson-Printer.

 ### Parameters